 According to the same estimates, between 9 million and 45 million people have had the flu every year in a similar period.

 Although most people quickly recover from the illness, some may experience complications that can prove fatal.

-Bacterial superinfections, which doctors often link to bacterial pneumonia, are well-known risks that increase morbidity and mortality rates of the flu.
+Bacterial superinfections, which doctors often link to bacterial pneumonia, are well-known risks that

 These infections can impact both people with preexisting respiratory conditions and those who were previously healthy.
 So, finding a way to stop and treat them is just as important as preventing the flu.

 A new study, appearing in Cell Reports, has now delved further into whether changes to the gut microbiota influence a person’s risk of secondary bacterial lung infections.

 Researchers from specialist laboratories and centers in France, Brazil, Scotland, and Denmark took part in the study.